sprucelabsai/workspace.sprucebot-skills-kit/packages/spruce-skill/docs/interface.md

 import React from 'react'
-import PageWrapper from '../../containers/PageWrapper' import { Container, H1 } from '@sprucelabs/react-heartwood-components'
+import PageWrapper from '../../containers/PageWrapper' import {
+  Page,
+  PageHeader,
+  PageContent
+} from '@sprucelabs/react-heartwood-components'

 class OwnerSettings extends React.Component {
   // this method can be run both server side and client side